min2ha/ukwa-site/content/target/21339/index.en.md

   "subject": null
 }

-# Finlay Carson for MSP - Finlay Carson for MSP for Galloway and West Dumfries

 Finlay Carson is the Scottish Conservative and Unionist Party candidate for Galloway and West Dumfries constituency in the 2016 Scottish Parliament election.